-My name is Amber King - Savage and I am the Deputy Principal here at Papakura Intermediate.
-I have been teaching for 9 years and still think it is the best job in the world.
-I am of Maori and European descent, my parents both hail from the beautiful Bay of Islands and I also have a strong connection to another paradise; Rarotonga.
-I love the arts; fashion, music, theatre, architecture and all types of art.
-Away from school my favourite thing to do is travel with my family; making memories, holidaying at beautiful beaches, soaking up the sun, eating good food and having a good laugh.
+Kia ora, my name is Amber King - Savage (Tupaea).
+I have been here at Papakura Intermediate since 2016.
+I have been teaching for 11 years and I still think it is the best job in the world.
+I love and appreciate the Arts: fashion, music, theatre all types of art.
+My favourite thing to do is to travel with my family; making memories, holidaying at beautiful beaches and soaking up the sun.

 Our teachers are dedicated and trained in the teaching of students in their early adolescent years in a safe and caring environment.